willzeng274/aifluence/README.md

 Our API server was built using **FastAPI**.
 It handles influencer initialization, scheduling, and communication with third-party services.
 It uses a local **SQLite** database to persist influencer data, metadata, and scheduling information.

 **Video & Media Generation:**
-The most critical layer of AIfluence is our media generation pipeline, which connects multiple AI models to simulate influencer behavior:
+The most critical layer of AIFluence is our media generation pipeline, which connects multiple AI models to simulate influencer behavior:
 - **Veo 3 (Runway)**: Used for high-quality, scene-based reel generation.
 - **Gemini 2.5 Pro**: Used for generating photorealistic persona imagery and thumbnails based on persona attributes.
 - **MoviePy** + **PIL**: For assembling final videos with overlayed captions, transitions, and branding.